Nuvation Bio Inc (NUVB)’s stock chart: A technical perspective

-While Nuvation Bio Inc has overperformed by 12721104%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, NUVB fell by -25.94%, with highs and lows ranging from $3.97 to $1.54, whereas the simple moving average fell by -17.08% in the last 200 days.
+While Nuvation Bio Inc has underperformed by -2.03%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, NUVB fell by -27.44%, with highs and lows ranging from $3.97 to $1.54, whereas the simple moving average fell by -17.94% in the last 200 days.

 On April 23, 2025, Citizens JMP started tracking Nuvation Bio Inc (NYSE: NUVB) recommending Mkt Outperform.
 A report published by Jefferies on March 27, 2024, Upgraded its rating to ‘Buy’ for NUVB.
 BTIG Research also Upgraded NUVB shares as ‘Buy’, setting a target price of $5 on the company’s shares in a report dated March 26, 2024.
 Jefferies January 06, 2023d the rating to Hold on January 06, 2023, and set its price target from $5 to $2.
 BTIG Research August 02, 2022d its ‘Buy’ rating to ‘Neutral’ for NUVB, as published in its report on August 02, 2022.
 BMO Capital Markets’s report from August 02, 2022 suggests a price prediction of $2.50 for NUVB shares, giving the stock a ‘Market Perform’ rating.
 H.C.
 Wainwright also rated the stock as ‘Buy’.